Sharp edges on cakes – Currently the holy grail in cake decorating and everyone wants to achieve them!

 - The come in a lovely bag with very clear instructions on how to use – you literally can’t go wrong!

-- They’ll work with any fondant but my preferred choice is a brand called Massa Ticino which you can buy here.
+- They’ll work with any fondant but my preferred choice is a brand called Massa Ticino.
 It never rips or tears and tastes far nicer than other brands.
 Plus as you can roll thinner you use a lot less which makes up for the higher cost.
 I used just 450g on this 8″ cake – with some left over too!

 - After rolling but before lifting your fondant on to your cake, have a little smooth with them first.
 I always find this makes a big difference.